KrzysztofSTX/clove/connect/geth_example/multi_chain_guide.md

   After installing [Geth](https://github.com/ethereum/go-ethereum/wiki/Building-Ethereum), dedicate a directory to store your blockchains and nodes.
 Here we will mark that folder ~ and create the following:

-  1. a directory to hold chain data, keys, and event log (one per chain)
+  1. Directory to hold chain data, keys, and event log (one per chain)
-  1. a directory for genesis blocks
+  1. Directory for genesis blocks

   > NOTE: The setup can get convoluted unless the chain directories are independent.